MSuskiewicz/msuskiewicz.github.io/_pages/publicationsummaries.md

 A new comprehensive review on ADP-ribosylation written together with former colleagues from the Ivan Ahel group at the Dunn School in Oxford.
 ADP-ribosylation is a fundamental biochemical modification reaction where ADP-ribose is transferred from NAD+ to a substrate (typically a protein).
 Multiple rounds of ADP-ribosylation can result in the formation of poly(ADP-ribose) chains.
 ADP-ribose modification can regulate various aspects of biomolecular function, particularly interactions.
 As there are several protein domains and motifs that recognise ADP-ribosylation, the modification can induce new protein:protein interactions.
 Inhibitors of the main human ADP-ribosylation enzyme, PARP1, have been successfully used in the clinics to target specific cancer types.
 In this review, written over the last several months, we attempted to cover a large ground, spanning chemistry, structural biology, enzymatic mechanisms, various cellular pathways, and finally clinical applications.

+I am happy with this review except for the positive charge (plus) sign that stayed by accident on detached nicotinamide in the first figure.

 Structural insights into the regulation of the human E2∼SUMO conjugate through analysis of its stable mimetic
 ------
 Goffinont, S., Coste, F., Prieu-Serandon, P., Mance, L., Gaudon, V., Garnier, N., Castaing, B., Suskiewicz, M. J. ✉<br />